benbhall/benbhall.github.io/_pages/about.md

 - Identity Management (a paper comparing customer-facing and internal systems)
 - Integrating a leading open source collaboration platform with Jenkins and other examples

-## Stuff I work with regularly
+## Tech I work with regularly

-- C# / ASP .NET – NETFx, .NET Core 3.1 + .NET 5
+- C# / ASP .NET
+- Kubernetes and Docker
 - Azure Cloud (Apps, Functions, Event Grid, and lots more...)
 - Azure DevOps
 - Terraform